NOT comma rules

 I’m considering putting my kids on e-Bay.
 A picture is worth a thousand words and should explain my rationale.
 (See the picture at the top of the blog.)

 No, it hasn’t snowed in my son’s room.
-The white fluffy stuff covering the floor some six to eight inches deep is Styrofoam beanbag pellets.
+The white fluffy stuff covering the floor some six to eight inches deep in Styrofoam beanbag pellets.
 Before I discovered the Styrofoam blizzard, I knew the bag had a leak and would have to be discarded and a small mess cleaned up.
 I had to leave it as it was for a while and knew I’d get back to it.
 Then, I found little pellets scattered in the hallway.
 I was scolding the kids for having scattered them into the hallway, all the while thinking they had simply walked through the small spill and allowed static electricity to do its magic.
 So, I began vacuuming and calmly explaining – more or less calmly – how making a small mess worse created more work than necessary and took time away from other things, from more enjoyable things.
 Then, I turned the corner and saw their room.
 I had been calm up that point.
 I wasn’t calm any longer.
 I was loud.

 In life, I really do try to make it a philosophy to laugh instead of cry.
 I’m trying to laugh.
 See for yourself and decide what you would do.
 In the meantime, I’m setting up my e-Bay account.